kayegarret/Phonograph/README.md

 # Phonograph
 iOS Phonograph (Record Player)

 Fully functional, realistic, phonograph player.
 Supports 33's 45's and 78's and can be easily used with custom record designs/images for any audio using minimal and native iOS frameworks.
+Just download the project!

 ![Alt Text](https://media.giphy.com/media/S9XGm4qHSvgJ8jcNVw/giphy.gif)